Skip to main content

 Associate Partner

-LTMA - Lithuanian Academy of Music and Theatre in Lithuania
+LMTA - Lithuanian Academy of Music and Theatre in Lithuania

 Please note that the information provided here and the Pathfinder Joint International BA in Film programme itself are subject to validation and final inter-institutional agreement.
 Details regarding the curriculum, mobility, and other aspects may change as the consortium institutions work to finalise the programme structure.
 Make sure to check back for any updates as they become available.